Mahaboob834/MovieRecomder/README.md

 Open http://localhost:5000 — the Flask app serves the frontend directly, so backend and frontend are already connected with nothing else to configure.

-If `GEMINI_API_KEY` isn't set, everything still works — you just won't get the "why you'll like these" blurb under each recommendation.

 ## How frontend and backend are connected